 - Establish social connect

-Create a social networking group and invite your new hire to join online social community of new hires helps them to know what to expect at the workplace and helps in solving complex problems or contingencies that may arise at the work place.
-They can ask questions, seek counsel and get advice whenever required.
+Create a social networking group and invite your new hire to join the online social community of new hires helps them to know what to expect at the workplace and helps in solving complex problems or contingencies that may arise at the workplace.
+They can ask questions, seek counsel, and get advice whenever required.
 They can get tips from other employees who went through a similar experience to theirs and learn how they overcame their challenges.

 - Assign a mentor

 Assigning a mentor is an effective step in the onboarding process.
-A mentoring relationship can help a new hire clear doubts, have clarity on job functions and be better prepared for their new role.
-Mentors can give an overview of an organization’s goals and help guide an nervous new hire to be better equipped to excel in the new job and overcome bottlenecks that may arise.
+A mentoring relationship can help a new hire clear doubts, have clarity on job functions, and be better prepared for their new role.
+Mentors can give an overview of an organization’s goals and help guide a nervous new hire to be better equipped to excel in the new job and overcome bottlenecks that may arise.

 - Implement job related training